 21st Century Economics

-Particular sessions of note around the 2017 theme 21st Century Economics include a series of circular economy films produced exclusively for DIF 2017, which explore the idea of a circular economy from three different perspectives - titles include: A Good Disruption, The Performance Economy and Flow of Wealth or a Wealth of Flows?
+Particular sessions of note around the 2017 theme 21st Century Economics included a series of circular economy films produced exclusively for DIF 2017, which explore the idea of a circular economy from three different perspectives.
 During week two of the DIF, Kate Raworth joined the DIF team in the live studio to talk about How to Think Like a 21st Century Economist.
 Kate explored a new 21st century economic model and why she believes so many economists have got it wrong for so long.

 Future of Design